 On April 16, the High Point Market Authority announced the cancellation of the Spring 2020 High Point Market.
 Originally scheduled for April, the Market Authority previously announced on March 12 its plans to push the Spring Market to June.

 Hotel Data Conference

 The Hotel Data Conference, which had been planning a hybrid virtual and limited in-person event in Nashville on August 13, announced plans in July to shift to a fully virtual conference.
-The virtual event on August 13 will include six hours of programming, and a webinar series will run between June 25 through August 7 leading up to the conference.
+The virtual event on August 13 included six hours of programming.
+A webinar series that ran between June 25 through August 7 led up to the conference.

 HSMAI ROC Americas

 HSMAI and its Revenue Optimization Advisory Board are developing a new interactive format to deliver the learning, networking, and best practices sharing that usually takes place face-to-face annually at ROC.
 This move is due to the ongoing volatility and uncertainty around live events, and the decision by HFTP to move its HITEC event, usually co-located with ROC, to a virtual format.